seed-rs/seed-rs.org/crate/guides/0.6.0/quickstart.md

 `cargo make watch` is much like running `start`, which is automatically re-run when a Rust file is changed.

-The project [Makefile](https://github.com/seed-rs/seed-quickstart/blob/master/Makefile.toml) has other usefull commands, such as release builds.
+The project [Makefile](https://github.com/seed-rs/seed-quickstart/blob/master/Makefile.toml) has other useful commands, such as release builds.

 ## A little deeper